Every timber gets its name from where it is in the frame. This beam is between two posts. It holds them apart from the rafters pushing them in.

 Here is an exploded view of one.

-Sometimes they have braces, sometimes they don’t.
-Usually it has a standard tenon on the end to the post.
+Sometimes, they have braces; sometimes, they don’t.
+Usually, it has a standard tenon at the end of the post.

 Wouldn’t the rafters being trying to force the walls apart, and therefore putting the straining beam in tension, rather than compression?